-Taking into consideration the opportunities and constraints present within the IDP Area (see Map 14 and Map 15 when the IDP's future land use goals.
+Taking into consideration the opportunities and constraints present within the IDP Area (see Map 10 Map 10 and Map 11 Map 11); the FLUC conveys the IDP's future land use goals.
 However, it is not intended to address land use at a site-specific level.